Aloys Fleischmann: Career

-Honours received
+Recognition

 Fleischmann received many honours for his service to his art, among them the Honorary Doctorate of Music from Trinity College Dublin (1964), the Order of Merit of the German government (1966), the Silver Medal of the Irish American Cultural Institute (1976), and the Freedom of the City of Cork (1978).
 He was made an Honorary Fellow of the Royal Irish Academy of Music in 1991, and in the same year was awarded Honorary Life Membership of the Royal Dublin Society.

+Personal life

+In 1941, Fleischmann and Anne Madden of Cork married; they had five children and six grandchildren.

+Legacy

 Centenary celebrations

 In 2010 the centenary of Fleischmann's birth was commemorated.
 The celebrations took place under the auspices of Cork City Council, a committee chaired by Dr Máirín Quill organising the celebrations.
 Patrons were Micheál Martin, Minister for Foreign Affairs, Dr Michael Murphy, President of University College Cork, and Joseph Gavin, City Manager.
 The year was opened by the President of Ireland, Mary McAleese.
 145 organisations put on 225 events in the four provinces of Ireland and in five countries outside: Britain, France, Germany, China, and the United States.